ballerina-platform/module-ballerinax-azure.eventhub/README.md

 * Java 11 Installed
 Java Development Kit (JDK) with version 11 is required.

-* Ballerina SLAlpha3 Installed
+* Ballerina SLAlpha4-SNAPSHOT Installed
-Ballerina Swan Lake Alpha 3 is required.
+Ballerina Swan Lake Alpha 4 SNAPSHOT is required.

 * Connection String of the Event Hub Namespace
 We need management credentials to communicate with the Event Hubs.
 These credentials are available in the connection